Glossary of debt terms

 The PFS is used to:

-• See if the applicant is eligible for a debt resolution mechanism
+- See if you are eligible for a debt resolution mechanism

-• Form the basis for calculating a sustainable contribution to be paid to the applicant’s creditors over the period of a DSA or PIA
+- Calculate the contribution to be paid to your creditors over the period of a Debt Settlement Arrangement or Personal Insolvency Arrangement.

-• Identify the liabilities from which the applicant will be discharged at the end of an arrangement
+- Find which debts will no longer apply at the end of an arrangement

 Priority debt